 Nonresident students who have been expelled or suspended from another school district or whose suspension or expulsion is pending shall not be permitted to enroll in the District’s schools until the period of suspension or expulsion has expired, unless there are extenuating circumstances as determined by the Superintendent.

-Nonresident students designated as homeless or foster children may be required to be enrolled consistent with the “child’s best interest” or “school of origin” requirements under the Every Student Succeeds Act (ESSA) and the McKinney-Vento Act as amended by ESSA.
+Nonresident students designated as homeless or foster children may be required to be enrolled consistent with the “best interest of the child” or “school of origin” requirements under the Every Student Succeeds Act (ESSA) and the McKinney-Vento Act as amended by ESSA.

 Non-Immigrant Foreign Students